 Known for color photographs of urban transformation, waste, development sites, archives, and later image-based installations and appropriated material.*1*2*3

-Representative work examples: the early 1990s color photographs of dumps, development sites, and anonymous urban spaces, and later archive-based projects such as *The World as Will and Representation* or *The Fictions* are central because they show the movement from direct photographic record to photographic thought through accumulation and image systems.*1*2*3
+Key examples include the early 1990s color photographs of dumps, development sites, and anonymous urban spaces, and later archive-based projects such as *The World as Will and Representation* or *The Fictions*; they are central because they show the movement from direct photographic record to photographic thought through accumulation and image systems.*1*2*3

-Why this method was chosen: the exhibition and interview material suggests that Arden’s work is driven by dissatisfaction with picturesque landscape and with naïve documentary realism.
+This method matters because the exhibition and interview material suggests that Arden’s work is driven by dissatisfaction with picturesque landscape and with naïve documentary realism.
 He uses photography to register the built environment as a site of ideological and economic change, then extends that logic into archival and post-photographic forms.*1*2*3

-Relation to contemporaries or movements: he is frequently associated with the Vancouver School, but the reviewed material also makes clear that Arden has been wary of fixed labels.
+In relation to contemporaries and movements, he is frequently associated with the Vancouver School, but the reviewed material also makes clear that Arden has been wary of fixed labels.
 His practice crosses straight photography, conceptual grouping, and archival accumulation.*1*2*3

-The reviewed sources consistently frame Arden through historical and conceptual questions rather than through expressive street photography, which is the right emphasis for final website prose.*1*2*3
+The reviewed sources consistently frame Arden through historical and conceptual questions rather than through expressive street photography, which is the right emphasis for the critical account.*1*2*3

 The Georgia Straight and Canadian Art interviews are useful because they show how Arden’s reception already understood his photographs as part of a broader reflection on images, history, and the city.*2*3